 The factsheet n.
 6 "Project Implementation" focuses on:

-- Initiation stage: contractual arrangements and requirements imposed by the Programme in terms of management and administration; - Project management: generic tools and methods to guarantee a proper project implementation (exception plans, reporting, tolerance levels with regards to risks); - Project communication throughout the lifecycle of the project;

-• Where to find assistance during this phase.
+- Initiation stage: contractual arrangements and requirements imposed by the Programme in terms of management and administration; - Project management: generic tools and methods to guarantee a proper project implementation; - Where to find assistance during this phase.